enibigir/trackingvertexing/_episodes/01-The five basic track variables.md

 >
 > 3 directories, 7 files
 > ~~~
+>
 > </details>
 >
-> Now, you may edit the template files to perform operations on the event data and produce output such as histogramed data or printing to the diagnostic information to screen.
+> Now, you may edit the template files to perform operations on the event data and produce output -  such as histograms or print outs of diagnostic information to screen.
 > ( To edit the files you may use your favorite text editor e.g. `emacs -nw PrintOutTracks/plugins/PrintOutTracks.xml`):
 >
 > <details><summary> if compilation fails, the following lines may need to be added: </summary>